 - Beginning in the Autumn of 2017 colleagues and I will be collaborating in new ways on research projects under the auspices of the newly founded Aberdeen Centre for Protestant Theology.

 - In the Epiphany Term of 2017 I held the Alan Richardson Fellowship at Durham University to work on a project exploring modern philosophical critiques of Christian faith and theology.
-The project will issue in a new volume in the Fortress Press series, Shapers of Modern Theology entitled Critics of Christianity.

 - Together with Ian MacFarland and Ivor Davidson, I edit the T&T Clark Studies in Systematic Theology series.